iafonov/cosmonaut/README.md

 ### Fork a process

 Fork returns new process pid into new process and 0 to parent process thus everything inside `if` block would be executed in a new process.
-Don't forget to call `exit(0)` to prevent accidental fall-trough.
+Don't forget to call `exit(0)` to prevent accidental fall-through.

     if (!fork()) {
       do_something();